-Assessment: Coursework 1 (100%)

-Resit Assessment: Coursework reassessment instrument (100%)
+Assessment: Coursework 1 (100%) Resit Assessment: Coursework reassessment instrument (100%)

-Assessment Description: Coursework (100%): Extended coursework through the production of a report (100%) to be completed at the latest available date ahead of the examination period.
-Critical analysis of an existing microfluidic device reported in a published journal + design of a microfluidic device for targeted applications.
-The marking rubric will be provided in advance.
-Open book.
-This component will be carried out at home and students will have a predefined amount of time to complete and submit the report.
+Assessment Description: Coursework (100%): Extended coursework through producing a report (100%).
+Students will be asked to employ ChatGPT to present an overview of the state-of-the-art related to specific microfluidic topics (30%), design a microfluidic device for a specific application (35%), and prepare a critical analysis of a microfluidic device taken from a published paper (35%).
+This component will be carried out at home and students will have a pre-defined amount of time to complete and submit the report.